-Find a Wrongful Termination Lawyer or Law Firm by State
+Find a Wrongful Termination Lawyer or Law

 In the United States, most workers are considered "at-will employees," meaning the employer may terminate the worker at any time for almost any reason and the worker is also free to quit.
 There are, however, a few instances when it is unlawful for a company to lay off or fire a worker.
 These situations--known as wrongful terminations or wrongful dismissals--include terminations for discriminatory reasons, as well as terminations in violation of employment contracts or union collective bargaining agreements.
 Depending on state laws, there may be other situations where an employer cannot terminate a worker.
 If you think you've been the victim of a wrongful discharge, consult with employment attorneys or wrongful termination lawyers immediately.
 Your lawyer can review the circumstances of your termination, advise you on the appropriate course of action and help you take legal action against your former employer.

-Find a local wrongful termination lawyer or law firm using directory below.
+Find a local Wrongful Termination lawyer or law firm using directory below.

 WRONGFUL TERMINATION Lawyer and Law Firm Search